Is GitHub's Copilot as Bad as Humans at Introducing Vulnerabilities in Code?: Background

 \subsection{Code Generation}

+Researchers have been working on the task of code generation for a while now.
+Their research has been motivated, in part, by a desire to increase software developer productivity without diluting the quality of code that is generated.
+Over time, different methods have been proposed and implemented towards the task of code generation and the results indicate that a lot of progress is being made in this research area.

+Similar to the evolution of language models, code generation approaches have also gradually shifted from traditional (non-neural) methods to deep learning (neural) based techniques.
+Some examples of traditional source code modeling approaches are domain-specific language guided models, probabilistic grammars and N-gram models \citep{le_deep_2020}.
+Domain-specific language guided models capture the structure of code by using rules of a grammar specific to the given domain.
+Probabilistic Context-Free Grammars are used to generate code by combining production rules with dynamically obtained abstract syntax tree representations of a function learned from data \citep{bielik_phog_2016}.
+N-gram language models have also been adapted for the task of modeling code for various purposes with some degree of success \citep{hindle_naturalness_2012, raychev_code_2014}.
+The work done by Hellendoorn et al. \citep{hellendoorn_are_2017} even suggests that carefully adapted N-grams can outperform RNN-LMs (with LSTMs).

-Research has been conducted that shows that the software development process is amenable to the techniques of machine learning \cite{jiang_cure_2021} \cite{du_zhang_machine_2002}.
-Advancements in deep learning and natural language processing mean that machine learning tools and techniques can be used in the process of creating code.
+Advancements in deep learning and NLP meant that machine learning tools and techniques could be used in the code generation process.
 Code completion (generation) tools available either through integrated development environments (IDEs) or as extensions to text editors are already widely used by developers.
-These code completion tools continue to evolve in complexity as advances in NLP/DL are made \cite{svyatkovskiy_intellicode_2020}.
-GitHub’s Copilot is an example of an evolved code completion tool.
-Copilot is described as an ``AI pair programmer … trained on billions of lines of public code'' \cite{noauthor_github_nodate}.
+These code completion tools continue to evolve in complexity as advances in NLP and deep learning are made \citep{svyatkovskiy_intellicode_2020}.
+GitHub’s Copilot \citep{github_inc_github_2021} is an example of an evolved code completion tool.
+Copilot is generally described as an AI pair programmer trained on billions of lines of public code.
 Currently available as an extension for the VSCode text editor, Copilot takes into account the surrounding context of a program and generates possible code completions for the developer.
-IntelliCode is another example of such a tool that generates recommendations ``based on thousands of open-source projects on GitHub'' \cite{noauthor_visual_nodate}.
+IntelliCode \citep{svyatkovskiy_intellicode_2020} is another example of such a tool that generates recommendations based on thousands of open-source projects on GitHub.